Chris Bell (wide receiver): 2024 season

 In week 12 of the 2024 season, Bell racked up nine receptions for 112 yards and a touchdown, in an upset loss against Stanford.
 In week 13, he hauled in two passes for 101 yards and a touchdown, in a blowout win versus Pittsburgh.
 Bell finished the 2024 season, recording 43 receptions for 737 yards and four touchdowns.

 2025 season

-He entered the 2025 season as a starter and one of the Cardinal's top players and leaders.
+Bell entered the 2025 season as a starter and one of the Cardinal's top players and leaders.
 He was also named to the preseason all-ACC team.
+In 11 appearances for the team, Bell recorded 72 receptions for 917 yards and six touchdowns.
+On November 22, 2025, in a game against SMU, Bell suffered a torn ACL, ending his season.